Q1Dian/maa-daily-script/README.md

 It's a good template to start on as it is simple and effective

-# How to use
+## How to use
 1. Install [maa-cli](https://github.com/MaaAssistantArknights/maa-cli)
 2. Put [Daily for YoStarEN](daily.toml) or [Daily for Bilibili](dbily.toml) in $MAA_CONFIG_DIR/tasks folder
 3. Run maa.sh

 ---

-# Current behavior (I strongly recommend modifying maa.sh for your own usecase)
+## Current behavior (I strongly recommend modifying maa.sh for your own usecase)
 ./maa.sh [-password]

 No password will default to [YoStarEN Daily](daily.toml)

 Naving a password param will default to [Bilibili Daily](dbily.toml)

-All tasks include:
+Be aware when you control-c, only do it once, so the phone config will restore properly All tasks include:
 - Unlock phone and set resolution to 1920x1080
 - Startup